What it does: Global resources company

 For obvious reasons, BHP has historically had a blokey, Aussie culture.
 It arguably still does a little, though most of the rougher edges have been removed in recent times.
 Most staff feel the company pays them well, provides them with plenty of professional development opportunities and does everything possible to guarantee their health and safety.
 It’s a friendly, relatively egalitarian workplace culture.
 You can expect to form strong bonds with your colleagues, especially if they are the only people within a thousand-kilometre radius.

-"At BHP Billiton we are at the heart of global change, our products are the essential building blocks of progress, fueling the change that is lifting the living standards of millions of people around the world.
+Our products are the essential building blocks of progress, fueling the change that is lifting the living standards of millions of people around the world.
 Our iron ore helps build communities, cities and economies.
 Our coal helps deliver affordable energy and our copper helps connect the world.
 Our oil and gasis essential for driving the global economy.